What is the efficient market hypothesis (EMH)?

 Even factors such as a trader or investor’s personality traits or emotions can have a significant impact on how they behave and the way they interact with the market.

 There are investors who have consistently beaten the average market.
 Of course, the most famous is Warren Buffett – his company Berkshire Hathaway outperformed the S&P index 73% of the time between 2008 and 2018.

 Buffett does not believe the EMH himself and has been a vocal critic of the passive approach to investing.
 Instead Buffett takes a value investing approach, which seeks to identify undervalued stocks through fundamental analysis.

-Buffett does concede that EMH is a persuasive enough argument that it is understandable why many investors choose index funds.
+Buffett does concede that EMH is a persuasive enough argument that it is understandable why many investors choose index funds and ETFs.
 Buffett himself has never invested in an index fund.

 As the popularity of passive investing increases, the remaining active and value investors will have less competition, which could see them generate higher returns.

 Can you beat the market or are they always efficient?

 As proven by Warren Buffett, and others like him, it is possible to beat the market.
 However, it would completely depend on the strategy you put in place, how much risk you’d be willing to take on and the way in which you’d deal on financial markets.